nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 ## Foreman

-Without Foreman, in order to run Campoutz locally, we require two terminal windows, one to execute the Rails API server `$rails s -p 3001` and the other to execute webpac dev server `$npm star`
+Without Foreman, in order to run Campoutz locally, we would use two terminal, one to execute the Rails API server `$rails s -p 3001` and the other to execute webpac dev server `$npm star`

+To simplify the boot up, we install Foreman to run the app with a single command.

 Set up Foreman:

 Install Foreman gem: `$gem install Foreman`

 Add Foreman to our `gemfile` (in :development group):

 ```
 group :development, :test do
   # Boostrap RSpec